-Oracle’s Risk Management Resiliency Policy defines requirements and standards for all Oracle Lines of Business (LOBs) plans for and response to business disruption events.
-It also specifies the functional roles and responsibilities required to create, maintain, test, and evaluate business continuity capability for Oracle across lines of business and geographies.
-It authorizes a centralized Risk Management Resiliency Program (RMRP) Program Management Office (PMO) and defines the compliance oversight responsibilities for the program.
-The policy mandates an annual operational cycle for planning, evaluation, training, validation and executive approvals for critical business operations.
+Oracle’s Risk Management Resiliency Policy defines requirements for all Oracle Lines of Business (LOBs) to plan for and respond to potential business disruption events.
+It also specifies the functional roles and responsibilities required to create, maintain, test, and evaluate business continuity capability across LOBs and geographies.
+It authorizes a centralized Program Management Office (PMO) to manage a global Risk Management Resiliency Program (RMRP) which oversees LOB plans and preparedness, in alignment with ISO 22301 international standard for business continuity management.

-The Risk Management Resiliency Program (RMRP) objective is to establish a business-resiliency framework to help provide an efficient response to business interruption events affecting Oracle’s operations.
+The Risk Management Resiliency Program (RMRP) objective is to establish a business resiliency framework to help facilitate efficient responses to business interruption events affecting operations.

-Oracle’s RMRP is designed to engage multiple aspects of emergency management and business continuity from the onset of an event and to leverage them based on the needs of the situation.
+Oracle’s RMRP is designed to engage multiple aspects of emergency management and business continuity from the onset of an event and to leverage various teams, technology and personnel based on the needs of the situation.

 The RMRP is implemented and managed locally, regionally, and globally.
-The RMRP program management office provides executive scorecard reporting on program activities and status within the lines of business.
+The RMRP program management office provides executive reporting on program activities and status across the Lines of Business.